-Any businesses concerned about cash flow issues should speak to their financing provider as soon as possible to discuss what products and support may be available.
-These options may vary depending on your circumstances, but could include applying for or extending an overdraft, a working capital loan or other sources of finance such as invoice finance.
+Any business owners concerned about cash flow issues should speak to their financing provider as soon as possible to discuss what products and support may be available.
+These options may vary depending on their circumstances, but could include applying for or extending an overdraft, a working capital loan or other sources of finance such as invoice finance.

 Can I run a business while bankrupt?

-When you are subject to a bankruptcy order, there will be restrictions placed on you until you are discharged from bankruptcy.
-These restrictions depend on whether you’re a sole trader or have a limited company.
+When an individual is subject to a bankruptcy order, there will be restrictions placed on them until they are discharged from bankruptcy.
+These restrictions depend on whether they are a sole trader or have a limited company.

 Bankruptcy doesn’t have the same impact on sole traders.
 You can continue trading after you’ve declared yourself bankrupt, as long as you do so in your own name, or the name you traded under when you were declared bankrupt.